i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 > -   While some engineers use **NAND** as their base primitive (because it is physically smaller and more efficient in real hardware), we use the classic set for clarity and to match both human logic and Minecraft's natural mechanics.
 >
 > **Functional Completeness:**
-> Our chosen set of base gates (AND, OR, NOT) is *functionally complete*—meaning any possible logic function can be built from just these gates.
+> Our chosen set of base gates (AND, OR, NOT) is *functionally complete*.
+This means any possible logic function can be built from just these gates.
 We'll also introduce NAND and discuss how it alone is functionally complete, which is why it's so popular in real-world chip design.

 Welcome to Boolean Algebra.